alexmacarthur/macarthur-me-gatsby/src/pages/posts/local-mysql-with-docker.md

 ## Managing a Container

 To start the container, run `docker-compose up`.
 To stop & remove the container, run `docker-compose down`.
+For more information on the plethora of commands avaible to leverage your container, [see here](https://docs.docker.com/compose/reference/).

 ## Persisting Data

-Whenever MySQL modifies any data within the container, it will persist locally in your `./data` directory, even after you stop and restart everything.
+Whenever MySQL modifies any data within the container, it will persist locally inside your `./data` directory, even after you stop and restart everything.
+This is configured by the `volumes:` property in your `docker-compose.yml` file.

 ## Running Commands Inside Container